adam3smith/web-scraping/looping-multiple-pages.md

 ## Troubleshooting

-* Let's run this script... uh-oh that doesn't seem to work.
+* Let's run this script ... uh-oh that doesn't seem to work.
 What do you think is going wrong?

   **[Go to the next page](cleaning-data)**